InnerSourceCommons/InnerSourcePatterns/introducing-metrics-in-innersource.md

 Metrics are usually misunderstood if people have not received any training on those.

-Organizations may have unrealistic or premature business objectives.
-Even feeling that InnerSource is a silver bullet for their problems.

-Organizations collect vanity metrics that do not track business objectives' success or failure over time.
+Organizations collect vanity of any other type of metrics that do not track business objectives' sucess or failure over time.

 Metrics tend to become goals, will subsequently be gamed and thus meaningless.

+Merging existing team metrics if another team has a way to measure how teams are doing; these new measurements could potentially conflict.

+Some countries in some organizations may face extra complexity when introducing metrics as they may not allow to track individuals.

+Tools and how they use them.
+There might be a learning curve in the discussion about metrics.
+And perhaps the tools do not support the metrics we're looking for.

 # Solution